laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 laoban update
 ```

 After doing this it is a good idea to look with git and see if any 'damage' has been done.
+Check the `package.json`
+files especially

 ### Check everything still works